bxparks/AceWire/examples/AutoBenchmark/README.md

 ## Results

-The following tables show the number of microseconds taken for sending 12 bytes to the HT16K33 LED module.
+The following tables show the number of microseconds taken for sending 11 bytes to the DS3231 RTC chip.
 Each byte sends 8 bits, plus an extra response bit from the slave device is read, for a total of 9 bits.

 On AVR processors, the "fast" options are available using one of the digitalWriteFast libraries whose `digitalWriteFast()` functions can be up to 50X